StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/about-live-feed.md

 The Live Feed is a feature that displays the latest key events from the [audit logs](../organization/about-audit-logs.md).

-This topic explains what the Live Feed covers.

 ![Live Feed button](../../images/user-guides/analyst-corner/live-feed-button.png)

 ![Live Feed drawer](../../images/user-guides/analyst-corner/live-feed-drawer.png)